 What holistic branding does

 It associates so people feel that they own the brand and they are the creators of it.
-The neurologist Donald Calne put it neatly: “The essential difference between emotion and reason is that emotion leads to action while reason leads to conclusion.”
+The neurologist Donald Calne put it neatly: “The essential difference between emotion and reason is that emotion leads to action while reason leads to a conclusion.”

 It verbalises.
 Brands are not nouns.
 Brands are verbs, they are dynamic.
 Holistic branding transforms core brand values into verbs.